-We are not bored – or boring
+We are not bored – or boring – nor are we uneducated

 We are not anti-feminist

-We are not looking down on women who work outside the home
+We are NOT looking down on women who work outside the home

 Being a housewife in the 21st century doesn’t mean that we think every woman should be one.
 Not every woman wants to be a housewife nor should they be.
 We know that there is no proof that children raised by stay at home moms are any happier or well adjusted than those raised by women who work outside the home – or vice versa.
 We don’t think we are looking after our homes or our families better than anyone else.
 We respect every woman’s right to choose her career, be it outside the home or within it.

-We are not kept women
+We are not all kept women